 Once you have all of these great images, you need to format them properly so that they look and work correctly on your site.
 Too many people simply upload the raw images they get from their photographer and wonder why it takes 10 seconds for their product detail page to load.
 The images have to be formatted properly, so let’s go over each of the aspects.

 In order for all of your images to line up properly on your site, they all need to have the same proportions.
 By that I don’t mean the size, I mean the ratio of width to height or aspect ratio.
-Here’s an illustration that may help explain it a little better.
-1:1 means the width is the same as the height, 2:1 means the width is twice the height, etc. See?
-That High School geometry is coming in handy after all!
+I usually have to go over this a few times to explain it, so here an illustration that may convey it a little better than I can.
+1:1 means the width is the same as the height, 2:1 means the width is twice the height, etc. That High School geometry is coming in handy after all!

 Here’s what happens when you don’t use the same aspect ratio for all of your images: